-- All accepted artists must be present with and exhibit their work during ALL hours of the Art Fair.
+- Artists must be present with and exhibit their work during ALL hours of the Art Fair.
 Identification will be checked.

-- The jury panel reserves the right to refuse exhibition of work that is not consistent with submitted images and the rules listed above.
+- Laumeier reserves the right to refuse the exhibition of work that is not consistent with the submitted images and the jury process listed above.
 Failure to comply will result in immediate removal from the Art Fair with NO refund.

-- Exhibitors may NOT bring pets or sound equipment to the Art Fair.
+- Artists may NOT bring pets or sound equipment to the Art Fair.

 An electrical hook-up is provided for all open and tented booths, with 300 watts being the maximum power available (the equivalent of three 100-watt bulbs).
 Artists must supply their own lights and 12-gauge (or thicker) heavy-duty (outdoor-rated) electrical cords (up to 50 feet recommended).
 Laumeier reserves the right to limit the amount of electrical equipment used by each artist in order to assure the availability of electricity for all participants.
-Keep in mind that the event will be dark on Friday night after sunset; Laumeier provides lights for the safety of patrons, but artists are encouraged to have lights for their own displays.
-Electricity for booths will be available beginning at 3:00 p.m. on Friday, May 6.
+Note that the opening evening of the event runs past sunset; Laumeier provides lighting for the safety of patrons, but artists are encouraged to light their individual displays.
+Electricity for booths will be available beginning at 3:00 p.m. on Friday, May 12, 2017.

-Free artist parking is located across the street from the Park at the Mercy Office Complex at the corner of Geyer and Rott Roads, adjacent to the Park's Main Entrance (within walking distance).
-Artists should park at the back of the lot, so the public will have easy access to the event.
-Please place your Artist Parking Pass in your vehicle window.
+Artist parking is located at the Mercy Office Complex at the corner of Geyer and Rott Roads, adjacent to the Park's Main Entrance (within walking distance).
+Artists should park at the back of the parking lot, in the designated Artist Parking area, with an Artist Parking Pass visible in the vehicle window at all times.
+Artist Parking is not available during Artist Set-Up times.
+Artist Parking will be available beginning at 4:30 p.m. on Friday, May 12.
 No shuttle provided.
-Free Artist Parking is not available during Artist Set-Up times.
-Free Artist Parking will be available at 4:30 p.m. on Friday, May 6.
 No overnight parking.

 Artists receive all proceeds from Art Fair sales.
-Artists are responsible for filing Form 2643S Missouri Special Events Application with the Missouri Department of Revenue.
-Artists are responsible for collecting and filing Missouri sales tax.
+Artists are responsible for filing Form 2643S Missouri Special Events Application with the Missouri Department of Revenue and for collecting and filing Missouri sales tax.
 In addition, the City of Sunset Hills requires a business license for participation (the 2016 fee was $25).

-Artists should not ship their work to Laumeier in advance of their arrival.
-Laumeier does not have the capacity to store work safely.
-Artists must bring their work with them or ship it to their hotel.
+Artists should NOT ship their work to Laumeier in advance of their arrival; Laumeier does not have the capacity to store work safely.
+Artists must bring their work with them or ship it directly to their hotel.